diveflo/fair-teams-ai/README.md

 ## Deployment

 The frontend can be deployed on any http host, e.g., GitHub Pages as is done for our version.
 The backend only requires a bit of processing power.
-Our current deployment runs on a 1 vCPU, 1 GB RAM shared instance hostes on [linode](https://www.linode.com/products/shared/).
+Our current deployment runs on a 1 vCPU, 1 GB RAM shared instance host on [linode](https://www.linode.com/products/shared/).